PIC microcontrollers: Original concept

 The original PIC was intended to be used with General Instrument's new CP1600 16-bit central processing unit (CPU).
-In order to fit 16-bit data bus and address bus into a then-standard 40-pin dual inline package (DIP) chip, the two busses shared the same set of 16 connection pins.
-In order to communicate with the CPU, devices had to watch other pins on the CPU to determine if the data on the bus was an address or data.
+In order to fit 16-bit data and address buses into a then-standard 40-pin dual inline package (DIP) chip, the two buses shared the same set of 16 connection pins.
+In order to communicate with the CPU, devices had to watch other pins on the CPU to determine if the information on the bus was an address or data.
 Since only one of these was being presented at a time, the devices had to watch the bus to go into address mode, see if that address was part of its memory mapped input/output range, "latch" that address and then wait for the data mode to turn on and then read the value.
-Additionally, the 1600 used several external pins to select which device it was attempting to talk to, further complicating the interfacing.
+Additionally, the CP1600 used several external pins to select which device it was attempting to talk to, further complicating the interfacing.

-As interfacing devices to the 1600 could be complex, GI also released a series of support chips with all of the required circuitry built-in.
+As interfacing devices to the CP1600 could be complex, GI also released the 164x series of support chips with all of the required circuitry built-in.
 These included keyboard drivers, cassette deck interfaces for storage, and a host of similar systems.
-For more complex systems, GI introduced the 8-bit PIC in 1975.
+For more complex systems, GI introduced the 1640 "Programmable Interface Controller" in 1975.
 The idea was that a device would use the PIC to handle all the interfacing with the host computer's CP1600, but also use its own internal processor to handle the actual device it was connected to.
 For instance, a floppy disk drive could be implemented with a PIC talking to the CPU on one side and the floppy disk controller on the other.
 In keeping with this idea, what would today be known as a microcontroller, the PIC included a small amount of read-only memory (ROM) that would be written with the user's device controller code, and a separate random access memory (RAM) for buffering and working with data.
-These were connected separately, making the PIC a Harvard architecture system with code and data being managed on separate internal pathways.
+These were connected separately, making the PIC a Harvard architecture system with code and data being stored and managed on separate internal pathways.